-- A great variety in the proteins that we take in. we should have things like seafood, lean meats, poultry, eggs, and legumes and other plant protein products such as nuts.
+- A great variety in the proteins that we take in. we should have things like seafood, lean meats, poultry, eggs, legumes, and other plant protein products such as nuts.

 - We should do our best to limit the saturated fats, trans fats, added sugars, and sodium.

-- Some healthy eating pattern ideas to stay in calorie limits are:
+- Some healthy eating pattern ideas to stay within calorie limits are: